Course Reference: Roster

-*The column descriptions below apply to the 2018-19 course CSV file ONLY.
-Filters to search this page are currently unavailable, so use the CSV file to obtain course information.
+*The column descriptions below apply to the 2018-19 course .csv file ONLY.
+Filters to search this page are currently unavailable to work properly for both years, so use the .csv file to obtain course information.

 When reviewing the downloaded data, the CSV column headers are as follows:

 - The first column in the Roster Course List is the 'Roster Code'.

 - The second column is the SCED Course Title.

 - The third column is the ‘SCED Subject Area’.

 - The fourth column contains the ‘Course Description’.

 - The fifth column displays ‘Rigor Level’.